jwodder/javaproperties/docs/index.rst

 ==============================================================

-`javaproperties` provides support for reading & writing Java |properties|_ files (both the "plain" format and XML) with a simple API based on the `json` module — though, for recovering Java addicts, it also includes a `Properties` class intended to match the behavior of |java8properties|_ as much as is Pythonically possible.
+`javaproperties` provides support for reading & writing Java |properties|_ files (both the simple line-oriented format and XML) with a simple API based on the `json` module — though, for recovering Java addicts, it also includes a `Properties` class intended to match the behavior of |java8properties|_ as much as is Pythonically possible.

 Also included are three command-line programs for basic manipulation of ``.properties`` files (getting & setting values, etc.) as well as converting to